FlintNUU Flint Docs

 flint.toml # Configuration (you edit this)

-.flint/ # Internal state (managed by Flint)
+flint.json # Identity and state (managed by Flint)

 Mesh/ # Your notes and thinking